hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

 Reading
 ^^^^^^^
-Nexus files can contain multiple datasets within the same file, but the ordering of datasets can vary depending on the setup of an experiment or processing step when the data was collected.
+NeXus files can contain multiple datasets within the same file, but the ordering of datasets can vary depending on the setup of an experiment or processing step when the data was collected.
 For example, in one experiment Fe, Ca, P, Pb were collected but in the next experiment Ca, P, K, Fe, Pb were collected.
-HyperSpy supports reading in one or more datasets and returns a list of signals but in this example case the indexing is different.
+RosettaSciIO supports reading in one or more datasets and returns a list of signals but in this example case the indexing is different.
 To control which data or metadata is loaded and in what order some additional loading arguments are provided.